Is dark energy the energy of the vacuum at the scale of the universe? Updated 05/04/26

 A fundamental argument: Relativity defines a spacetime.

-We argue that the previously mentioned calculation does not apply in relativity, where it is a spacetime that is defined, because each event introducing a local perturbation of spacetime, by an interaction other than gravitation, in this case a « quantum » effect, has a global action at the level of the universe (spacetime).
-It is a consequence of the theory of general relativity defining a spacetime.
+We argue that the previously mentioned calculation does not apply in relativity, where it is a spacetime that is defined, because each event introducing a local perturbation of spacetime, by an interaction other than gravitation, (in this case a « quantum » effect), has a global action at the level of the whole universe (spacetime).

-These waves will combine, interfering, in their propagation in spacetime that they cause to « vibrate », and if we make a spectral analysis of this vibration, we know that, in a body of finite size, the maximum amplitude of these waves corresponds to the one whose period is the size of the universe [2].
+These waves will combine, interfering, in their propagation in spacetime that they cause to « vibrate », and if we make a spectral analysis of the combination of all vibrations, we know that, in a body of finite size, the maximum amplitude of these waves corresponds to the one whose period is related to the geometry especially the size of the universe [2].

-This point was developed in a chapter of the page on Planck’s force as reminded before and, considering it as a constant of physics because it is this dimensional constant that intervenes in Einstein’s equation to ensure its homogeneity, we have shown, by « dimensional » arguments, that this factor of 10122 results, very precisely, from the difference in scale between the Planck scale and the scale of the universe.
+This point was also developed in a chapter of the page on Planck’s force as reminded before and, considering it as a constant of physics because it is this dimensional constant that intervenes in Einstein’s equation to ensure its homogeneity, we have shown, by « dimensional » arguments, that this factor of 10122 results, very precisely, from the difference in scale between the Planck scale and the scale of the universe.

 Notes